EnriqueBrosse/EnriqueBrosse.github.io/_posts/2021-06-01-Star-Wars-Booklist.md

 summary: ""
 ---

-<p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/uboimpDMh_Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>
+<p align="center"><iframe src="https://www.youtube.com/embed/uboimpDMh_Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

-I'm a massive star wars fan and around January of 2020 I started collecting star wars books in my free time but after collecting for a while it has become harder and harder to keep track of what books I had and what books I didn't have.
-So I decided to make a booklist for myself using C# .net and WPF using the MVVM model.
+I'm a massive Star Wars fan, and in January 2020 I started collecting Star Wars books in my free time.
+As my collection grew, it became harder to keep track of which books I already owned, which ones I was missing.
+To solve this, I decided to build my own book tracking tool using C# .NET and WPF, following the MVVM (Model-View-ViewModel) design pattern.

+This tool helps me organize my collection with features like filtering by series, all in one semi responsive desktop application.

 | ------------- | ------------- |
 | ![](../assets/img/posts/SWBooklist/Booklist%20General%20pannel.png)  | ![](../assets/img/posts/SWBooklist/Booklist%20detail%20pannel.png)  |

-Since I have gained more experience I have become aware that this is not the best it could be and a rework is needed on the code structure and the GUI.
-So I plan on improving this project and start anew in which I would set up a server with a client.

-I'm currently still using this project as a guide on what I have and what I don't have, but this project is far from feature complete and I'm planning to do a complete overhaul of the project.
+## Future Plans for the Book Collection Tracker

+Since gaining more experience over the years, I've realized that the original structure of the project both the codebase and the GUI could be significantly improved.
+With that in mind, I’m planning a complete overhaul of the project.

+The next version will include:
+- **Server/Client Architecture**: Setting up a server to manage and sync my collection, with a lightweight client application for interaction.
+- **Modernized UI/UX**: Rebuilding the GUI with a more intuitive and polished design.
+- **Scalability and Flexibility**: Making it easier to expand beyond just Star Wars books if needed in the future.

+Although the current version isn't feature complete, I still actively use it as my main tool for tracking what books I own and what I'm missing.
-The current version of this project is hosted on my [github](https://github.com/EnriqueBrosse/Booklist){:target="_blank"}.
+You can find the current version of the project hosted on my [github](https://github.com/EnriqueBrosse/Booklist){:target="_blank"}.